Getting to know your soil is a world-building practice.

 - Methods of soil evaluation in the field

-The Life of Soil: Soil Biology (offered every Fall)
+The Life of Soil: Soil Biology (on-line, offered every Fall)

-*This is hands-on biology* as it can be applied to the soils you already work with or are curious about.
+*Hands-on biology* as it can be applied to the soils you already work with or are curious about

 In this course, you will be encouraged to engage through a combination of 12.5 hours of live online lectures, beautiful instructive films, discussions with your peers, and guided independent field work.
 You should be prepared to do 1-3 hours of field work with your soil per week which you will be sharing with your instructor and cohort.
 Attending all four classes is necessary for course certification.